neumino/neumino.github.io/movies.md

-### Awake
-*Released on 2021-06-09, vote average 6.3*

-After a sudden global event wipes out all electronics and takes away humankind’s ability to sleep, chaos quickly begins to consume the world.
-Only Jill, an ex-soldier with a troubled past, may hold the key to a cure in the form of her own daughter.
-The question is, can Jill safely deliver her daughter and save the world before she herself loses her mind.

-<iframe id="player"
-	type="text/html"
-	width="819"
-	height="460"
-  src="//www.youtube.com/embed/2fuowcxdrYc?enablejsapi=1&origin=http://blog.justonepixel.com"
-  frameborder="0"
-  allowfullscreen></iframe>

 ### Luca
 *Released on 2021-06-17, vote average 8*

-Two young boys experience an unforgettable Italian summer filled with gelato, pasta and endless scooter rides.
-But all the fun is threatened by a deeply-held secret: they are sea monsters from another world just below the water’s surface.
+Set in a beautiful seaside town on the Italian Riviera, Disney and Pixar’s original feature film “Luca” is a coming-of-age story about one young boy experiencing an unforgettable summer filled with gelato, pasta and endless scooter rides.
+Luca shares these adventures with his newfound best friend, Alberto, but all the fun is threatened by a deeply-held secret: they are sea monsters from another world just below the water’s surface.

 <iframe id="player"
 	type="text/html"